ShawnClake/UserExtended/readme.md

 # User Extended

+## Project Status
+* These days, I have very little time to allocate to development on this project.
+If anyone would like to take charge of UserExtended please send me an email at shawn.clake@gmail.com
+* I don't want this project to die as I think it serves a useful purpose, but I have other, higher priority projects and I don't see the priority of this project shifting much higher any time soon.
+* Thanks

 ***Currently on version v2.2.00***
 #### New in v2.2.00
         * Avatar picker on update page. {% partial 'account::update' %}